gnoesiboe/Aspose_Cloud_SDK_For_PHP/README.md

 ###Data

-In order to manipulate any files, you first need to upload them to the Aspose storage using Storage module.
+In order to manipulate any files, you first need to upload them to the Aspose Cloud storage using Storage module.

 ###Output

 The Aspose Cloud SDK for PHP allows you to save the output files at your specified location.

-###Help Material

-You may get help regarding Aspose API or Aspose Cloud SDK for PHP on [www.Aspose.com](http://www.Aspose.com).
+###Docs

+For SDK related help, please go through [wiki](https://github.com/asposeforcloud/Aspose_Cloud_SDK_For_PHP/wiki).
-##How to use Aspose Cloud SDK for PHP?
+For Aspose Cloud APIs related help, please go through [Aspose.Total for Cloud](http://www.aspose.com/cloud/total-api.aspx).

-Aspose for Cloud products: http://www.aspose.com/cloud/total-api.aspx
+##Start a Free Trial Today

+Start a free trial today – all you need is to [sign up](https://cloud.aspose.com/SignUp) with Aspose for Cloud service.
+Once you have signed up, you are ready to try powerful file processing features offered by Aspose for Cloud.